farkas93/udacity_robot_software_engineer_nd/README.md

 # Project 5: Home Service Robot

-The goal of this is creating a home service robot which can drive around autonomously in the world.
+The goal of this is creating a home service robot which can drive to a desired goal position, simulate picking up an object and then drop it off at a goal position.
+This is done autonomously.
 ## Demo